 Yay, you made a custom map!
 Now give yourself a pat on the back and a round of applause.

-I hope you found this Google Maps trip planner guide helpful.
-For you next trip I suggest following these suggestions and you will see your trip will be more organized.
+Woah!
+That was a lot.
+But, I hope you found this Google Maps trip planner guide helpful.
+For your next trip, I suggest following these suggestions and you will see your trip will be more organized.

 - Everything You Need To Pack In Your Carry-On To Survive Long Flights